ittegrat/XLog/README.md

-# XLog: a simple NLog logger for Microsoft Excel
+# XLog: a simple logger for Microsoft Excel based on NLog